 The major difference is that I know how to market my articles to magazine editors.
 I’m very good at selling my stories.
 I seem to be wired for sales and marketing.

-In nine years as a freelance travel writer I’ve . . .
+In my years as a freelance travel writer I’ve . . .

 • Sold more than 1,000 articles